Summary: When family is in danger, should the past remain forgotten?

 Oddity Discovered, but Opportunity Lost

 Just yesterday, Jake Dunlap came into town bearing confirmation of the incredible fox that Deputy Foster had seen.
-Dunlap had been going to Gold Hill when he came upon the carcass of a large red fox.
+Dunlap had been coming home from Gold Hill when he spied the carcass of a large red fox.
 The animal, although savaged and nearly torn to pieces by predators, was clearly a fox and had nine tails.
 Thus a mystery is solved, but as Dunlap has lamented, “there ain’t no coin in this nasty piece of hide for me.”

 Written for the 2019 Ponderosa Paddlewheel Poker Tournament